kumardot93/Socket-Programmin-with-Asynchronous-Security/README.md

-# Socket-Programmin-with-Asynchronous-Security
+# Socket-Programming-with-Asynchronous-Security

 ### Abstract
-Data security is crucial in todays world.
+Data security is crucial in today's world.
 This project demonstrates how we can secure the data using asynchronous security.
-This projetc uses a client server srchitecture.
-Both clent and server generates a public and private key pair.
-The server stores both the key for all further communication.
-During the handshaking the clent generates a public and private key and shares the public key with server.
-In return server send its public key.
-For all further communication, server encrypts the data with client's public key and client encodes the data with server's public.
-Thus only and server can understand the data sent by client and client can understand the data sent by server.
+This project uses a client-server architecture.
+Both client and server generate a public and private key pair: the server stores both the key for further communication.
+During the handshaking, the client generates a public and private key and shares the public key with the server.
+In return, the server sends its public key.
+For all further communication, the server encrypts the data with the client's public key, and the client encrypts the data with the server's public.
+Thus only and server can understand the data sent by the client, and the client can understand the data sent by the server.
 Moreover, the server is a multithreaded server.
-The server initiilzes a new thread for every new connection.
+The server initializes a new thread for every new connection.

 ### Requirements
 - Python3.6 or higher